armenvartan/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ## Release 4: SQL Statements
 <!-- Include your SQL Statements.
 How can you make markdown files show blocks of code? -->

-* SELECT tweet_text FROM tweets
+    SELECT tweet_text FROM tweets
     WHERE user = 'yomomma22';

-* SELECT tweet_text FROM tweets
+    SELECT tweet_text FROM tweets
     WHERE user = 'yomomma22' AND created_at = "14 May, 2014";

-* SELECT tweet_text.tweets FROM tweets, users
+    SELECT tweet_text.tweets FROM tweets, users
     WHERE user.tweets = username.users;

-* SELECT username.users FROM tweets, users
+    SELECT username.users FROM tweets, users
     WHERE id.tweets = '1';

 ## Release 5: Reflection
 <!-- Be sure to add your reflection here!!! -->

+It was interesting to do this assignment.
+I'm excited to look over other people's answers and see how they approached the challenge.